material-motion/material-motion/specifications/view_duplication.md

 **Disable duplication API**: Provide an API for disabling duplication of specific elements.

-The duplicator instance maintains a list of elements that should not be duplicated.
+The duplicator maintains a list of elements that should not be duplicated.

 Every type of element is assumed to be duplicable by default.
 An element should not be duplicated if duplication was disabled using the disable duplication API.